-36 Years Ago: Rush Named Canada’s Official ‘Ambassadors of Music’
+How Rush Became Canada’s Official ‘Ambassadors of Music’

 In fact, on Jan.
 8, 1979, the Canadian government paid the band an impressive show of respect, giving Rush the official title of Ambassadors of Music.
-The honor came with a plaque presented by the country’s Consul General in Chicago, W.J.
-Collett, which read “We wish to recognize the international aspect of the music by this talented Canadian musical group and note the interest shown by American audiences in both performances and recordings.”
+The honor came with a plaque presented in Chicago by W.J.
+Collett, the country’s consul general, which read: “We wish to recognize the international aspect of the music by this talented Canadian musical group and note the interest shown by American audiences in both performances and recordings.”

-Near as we at Ultimate Classic Rock can tell, this remains the one and only time Canada’s named an artist or band Ambassadors of Music, which has become something of a sticking point for some fans of other proudly Canadian acts (as one Bachman-Turner Overdrive supporter put it, “Never has a proud nation of donut eaters gotten it so wrong”).
+This apparently remains the one and only time Canada’s named an artist or band Ambassadors of Music, which has become something of a sticking point for some fans of other proudly Canadian acts.
+In fact, as one Bachman-Turner Overdrive supporter put it: “Never has a proud nation of donut eaters gotten it so wrong.”

-Still, not to slight BTO, Bryan Adams, Loverboy, Paul Shaffer, Barenaked Ladies or Anne Murray, but it’s hard to argue that anyone deserves the honor more than these guys.
-The band belongs to the world at this point, but when you think about Canadian rock, who do you think of?
+Still, not to slight BTO, Bryan Adams, Loverboy, Paul Shaffer, Barenaked Ladies or Anne Murray, but it’s hard to argue that anyone deserves the honor more than Rush.
+These guys belong to the world at this point, but when you think about Canadian rock, who do you think of?
 Rush.

 You Think You Know Rush?